 Take notes and review with the help of First Aid® references

 Before answering questions, review the topics in First Aid®.
-When first studying with your copy of First Aid® for the USMLE® Step 1, knowing how to use the book in the most efficient manner may be confusing.
-The First Aid® book is not written like a traditional textbook, with paragraphs.
+When first studying with your copy of First Aid® for the USMLE® Step 1, knowing how to use the book in the most efficient manner may not be obvious.
+The First Aid® book is not written like a traditional textbook.
 Instead, it is full of bullet points, charts, and pictures.
-The most efficient way to implement First Aid® is to use it as a reference and for note-taking.
-When you watch Lecturio videos and want to jot down some notes, do it in First Aid®.
-If you’ve just worked through a Qbank block and want to add some notes or read the topic highlights, use First Aid®.
+The most efficient way to implement First Aid® is to use it as a reference and add your own notes as you go.
+When you watch Lecturio videos or complete Qbank questions and want to jot down some notes, do it in First Aid®.
+That way, when you return to review content later, you’ll have one go-to resource for all your study information.

 Why Should I Use This Study Strategy?

 We developed this study approach by working directly with medical students, residents, and attending physicians across the United States.
-We picked the minds of those who achieved top USMLE® Step 1 scores, asking them to explain their study methods when faced with such a narrow window of time.
-We analyzed their responses and used those insights, combined with what learning science says, as the basis for creating this effective Step 1 study strategy.
+We specifically picked the brains of those who achieved top USMLE® Step 1 scores, asking them to explain their study methods when faced with such a narrow window of time.
+By analyzing their responses and combining them with principles of learning science, we came up with a program we believe will give you the best chance of replicating their success.

-This study resource reflects the USMLE® Step 1’s double aim to test your knowledge and assess your study strategies where high-stakes examinations are concerned.
-The reasoning behind the implementation of a Qbank is simple: it addresses your need to acquire a well-developed knowledge base through clinical vignettes and detailed solutions specifically designed to teach high-yield medical concepts.
+Lecturio’s study resources reflect the USMLE® Step 1’s double aim to test your medical knowledge and assess your ability to apply it in a high-stakes scenario.
+The reasoning behind using a Qbank is simple: learning from USMLE-like questions with high-quality explanations is the best way to prepare for the real thing.
 Because Lecturio’s Qbank questions are styled after those in the actual USMLE® Step 1 exam, you will learn how to quickly, efficiently, and effectively work your way through question stems and answer choices.
-There really is no better resource for intensive USMLE® Step 1 study than a solidly constructed Qbank.
+Combined with our high-quality explanations and video lectures, there really is no better resource for intensive USMLE® Step 1 study.